-Our research is fully in line with the strategy of the University of Twente, which goes under the motto High Tech, Human Touch.
-Our mission is to develop, apply and disseminate novel solutions for sustainable infrastructures.
+Our CEM profile and research is fully aligned with the strategy of the University of Twente, which goes under the motto High Tech, Human Touch.
+Our mission is to develop, apply and disseminate novel solutions for sustainable infrastructures, contributing to several SDG’s like SDG 6 (clean water & sanitation), SDG 7 (affordable & clean energy), SDG 9 (industry, innovation and infrastructure), SDG 11 (sustainable cities and communities), SDG 12 (responsible consumption and production), and SDG 13 (climate action).
 We involve and train young engineers and scientists who are capable of taking leadership roles and positions within the broad spectrum of topics of civil engineering.
-Our multi-disciplinary research addresses the global need for delivering long-term, sustainable performance of existing and new infrastructure systems.
-We have balanced strengths in teaching and research, with a particular focus on:
+Our department provides a BSc programme in Civil Engineering and two MSc programmes: Civil Engineering & Management (CEM) and the 4TU Construction Management & Engineering (CME) master.

 Civil Engineering is key in the transformations needed for climate mitigation/adaptation, energy systems, mobility, digital infrastructures, nature inclusive and built environment.
 Resilience depends on the weakest links.
 To max resilience those transitions – currently dealt with in parallel - need to be integrated in policy, planning and roll out.
 The integration for resilience is a social-technical challenge, and a focal point for CEM education and research.
 As Civil Engineering & Management our raison d’être, research and education pivots around the interactions between technical and human systems.
 Our Engaged Scholarship approach, strong focus on combining research, education and innovation was/is the foundation for challenge-based courses and PDEng programs.

 Our current multi-disciplinary research addresses the global need for delivering long-term, sustainable and resilient performance of existing and new infrastructure systems.
 We have balanced strengths in teaching and research on the domains: